 Photo courtesy of @est__73 on Instagram

-Take a break from the indoors to hike at Mason Neck State Park, known for their spectacular sightings of bald eagles and majestic hardwood forests.
+Take a break from the indoors to hike at Mason Neck State Park, known for its spectacular sightings of bald eagles and majestic hardwood forests.
 Open from 8 AM to dusk all year round, witness the preservation of wildlife, and over 200 species of birds and waterfowl.

 Photo courtesy of @joshbrickgraphics from Instagram